NVIDIA/NeMo/README.md

 # Steps to add a publication

 Most of the instructions for adding a publication are similar to the instructions for adding a new post above.
-The differences are
+The differences are:

 * Open the directory **docs/publications/** folder.
 Here you will find template.md - copy the contents of this template file.
 * Follow the above steps for blog posts, inside of the `publications` folder.